pydata/pydata-sphinx-theme/docs/user_guide/theme-elements.md

 print("A regular code block")
 ```

-You can also provide captions with code blocks, which will be displayed just above the code.
+You can also provide captions with code blocks, which will be displayed right above the code.
 For example, the following code:

 ````md